neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/0-introduction/chapter.md

 In later lessons we'll add more functionality like pre-approving transfers and forwarding arguments to other contracts.

-Before getting started, familiarize yourself with the course editor by taking the editor tour.
-If it hasn't already shown up automatically, or you want to view it again, click the `Tour` button in the editor toolbar at the bottom of the page.
+Before getting started, let's familiarize ourselves with the editor.
+The editor works similar to VSCode - errors show up inline, and you can hover over code to get inline help.
+The editor toolbar at the bottom has two buttons that will be used frequently throughout the course. `Build` builds the smart contract code - files that end with `.one.ts` in the editor. `Run Tests` runs the Jest tests - files that end with `.test.ts`.
+Each chapter will have a set of tests which must pass before proceeding to the next chapter.
+If you ever get stuck, you can always click `Show Solution` and copy the code into the editor.

 ## Learn